Kamahl19/react-starter/DOCS.md

 ## Data Fetching and Network Communication

 [SWR](https://swr.vercel.app/) library provides React hooks for data fetching inspired by stale-while-revalidate (a HTTP cache invalidation) strategy.
 SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
 With SWR library, components will get a stream of data updates constantly and automatically.
-And the UI will be always fast and reactive.
+And the UI will always be fast and reactive.
 Please read the [Getting Started](https://swr.vercel.app/docs/getting-started#make-it-reusable) for a simple usage example and comparison with non-SWR code.

-SWR library is transport and protocol agnostic, it can be used by native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), Axios, GraphQL library or any other asynchronous function which returns the data.
+SWR library is transport and protocol agnostic, it can be used by native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), Axios, GraphQL library or any other asynchronous function which returns data.
 It provides built-in cache, request deduplication, polling on interval, [data dependency](https://swr.vercel.app/docs/conditional-fetching), [revalidation](https://swr.vercel.app/docs/revalidation) on focus or network recovery, [error retry](https://swr.vercel.app/docs/error-handling), [pagination](https://swr.vercel.app/docs/pagination), [optimistic UI](https://swr.vercel.app/docs/mutation), SSR support, [Suspense](https://swr.vercel.app/docs/suspense) support, and others.

 This project configures SWR in [src/common/swr.ts](./src/common/swr.ts) with couple of middlewares.
 There is a `authMiddleware` which reads auth token and a `urlMiddleware` to build the API url based on host, endpoint and parameters.
 There is also a `fetcher` function based on [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and an error handling.